Almost-Smooth Histograms and Sliding-Window Graph Algorithms: Introduction

-\begin{defn} A $\emph{matching}$ in a graph $\G$ is a set of edges $M\sseq E$ that are disjoint, i.e., no two edges have a common vertex.
-Denote by $m\left(G\right)$ the maximum size of a matching in $G$. \end{defn} A matching of maximal size (number of edges) is called a $\emph{maximum-cardinality matching}$, and is usually referred to as a $\emph{maximum-matching}$.
-In an edge-weighted graph $G$ a $\emph{maximum-}$ $\emph{weight matching}$ is a matching with maximal sum of weights. \begin{defn} A subset $C\sseq V$ of the vertices of the graph $\G$ is called a $\emph{vertex-cover}$ of $G$ if each edge $e\in E$ is incident to at least one vertex in $C$.
-Denote by $VC\left(G\right)$ the smallest size of a vertex-cover of $G$. \end{defn} We will use the terminology of Feige and Jozeph \cite{Feige:2015:SEA:2688073.2688101} to distinguish between estimation and approximation of optimization problems (where the goal is to find a feasible solution of optimal value).
+We will use the terminology of Feige and Jozeph \cite{Feige:2015:SEA:2688073.2688101} to distinguish between estimation and approximation of optimization problems (where the goal is to find a feasible solution of optimal value).
 An $\emph{approximation algorithm}$ is required to output a feasible solution whose value is close to the value of an optimal solution, e.g., output a feasible matching of near-optimal size.
-An $\emph{estimation algorithm}$ is required to only output a value close to that of an optimal solution, without necessarily outputting a corresponding feasible solution, e.g., output an approximate size of a maximum-matching in a graph, without a corresponding matching.
+An $\emph{estimation algorithm}$ is required to only output a value close to that of an optimal solution, without necessarily outputting a corresponding feasible solution, e.g., estimate the size of a maximum-matching, without providing a corresponding matching. \begin{defn} The notation $\Ot s$ hides polylogarithmic dependence on $s$, i.e., $\Ot s=\O{s\cdot\polylog\left(s\right)}$.
+To suppress dependence on $\eps$ we write $\Oe s=\O{s\cdot f\left(\eps\right)}$, where $f:\R^{+}\rightarrow\R^{+}$ is some positive function.\footnote{Throughout, every dependence on $\eps$ is polynomial, i.e., in our case $\Oe s=\O{s\cdot\poly\left(\eps^{-1}\right)}$.} We also combine both notations and define $\Oet s=\Oe{s\cdot\polylog\left(s\right)}$. \end{defn}